dirk/hivm/doc/instructions.md

 `throw EXC`
 :  Raise an exception.

+`clearexception`
+:  Clear the current exception and continue execution.

 `continue`
+:  **Note**: Currently not implemented and likely to be removed.
-:  Can be called from an exception handler to attempt to continue from an exception.
+   Can be called from an exception handler to attempt to continue from an exception.
 (Warning: Dangerous!)

 `rethrow EXC`
 :  Reraise an exception (will preserve the stack trace from the exception structure's point of origin instead of wherever the current handler is).

+`setexception EXC`
+:  Set the current exception into register EXC.

 #### Constant assignment